IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_account_settings.html.markdown

 # ibm_iam_account_settings

-Create or update iam_account_settingss with this resource.
+Create or update iam_account_settings with this resource.

 ## Example Usage